How to Lower Your Heart Rate While Running and Build Aerobic Base

 Reduces injury risk and prepares the body for running impact

-Running is a high-impact activity, and an untrained body is not ready for that stress—this is one of the main reasons beginners get overuse injuries.
+Running is a high-impact activity, and an untrained body is not ready for that stress.
+This is one of the main reasons beginners get overuse injuries.

 Easy running lowers the peak load but still gives the tissues the repeated work they need to adapt.
 Tendons, ligaments, bones, and joints gradually become stronger and more resilient.